grzesiek-galezowski/tdd-ebook/manuscript/140_Triangulation.md

 }
 ```

-And that’s it.
-I used a trivial example, since I don’t want to spend too much time on this, but you can find more advanced ones in Kent Beck’s book if you like.
+And that's it.
+I used a trivial example, since I don't want to spend too much time on this, but you can find more advanced ones in Kent Beck's book if you like.

 Triangulate
 -----------